Type of Lenders

 Easycash has an assortment of loans to choose from seafarer loans, business loans, and personal loans.

 Interested borrowers can apply for these loans through their website or mobile app.
-A borrower can loan up to Php 10,000 for any loans, payable over 60 days.
+A borrower can loan up to ₱10,000 for any loans, payable over 60 days.

 Fundko is a P2P lending platform that connects hopeful borrowers with willing lenders.
-This is the perfect place to loan for Filipinos without a bank account who are trying to secure a loan for their financial needs.
+It’s the perfect online platform to loan for Filipinos without a bank account who are trying to secure a loan for their financial needs.

 Fundko allows borrowers to enjoy loans at lower interest rates, despite not having a personal bank account.
 Lenders, meanwhile, get to enjoy higher interest rates for their investments.

-Perajet promises a hassle-free and quick loan application and approval experience for its customers.
+Perajet promises its customers a hassle-free and quick loan application and approval experience.
 They claim to ask for fewer requirements and disburse a qualified applicant’s loan less than 24 hours after approval.

-Perajet provides quick loans of up to Php 5,000, payable in 12 months via semi-monthly installments.
+Perajet provides quick loans of up to ₱5,000, payable in 12 months via semi-monthly installments.
+Unfortunately, as of the time of writing, the operations are on hold due to the pandemic.

 Rykom Financing Corporation